ChristianLangridge/LEMBAS-RNN-benchmark/README.md

 2. Create a feature branch (`git checkout -b feature/your-feature`)
 3. Commit your changes (`git commit -m 'Add: your feature'`)
 4. Push and open a Pull Request
+5. Add a dated, detailed comment/annotation in the `CHANGELOG.md` file of the change

 Please ensure any new scripts avoid hardcoded paths and include basic inline documentation.